dispatch/reboot/docs/01/a.markdown

 ```

 The information gathering is now fully abstracted without blocking,
-but what happens if we want to know the temperature in more than one
+but what happens if we want to compare several temperatures?
-place?